Enthada Saji: Production

-Kunchacko Boban, Jayasurya, and Nivetha Thomas were cast in the film in 2022.
-The shooting commenced on 1 April 2022 and concluded on 24 May 2022.

 Principal photography began on 1 April 2022.
 This film marks the director's debut.
 The trailer was released on 6 April 2023.
 The film, which received mixed reviews, was released in theatres on 8 April 2023.

 Music

 The soundtrack album for Enthada Saji was composed by William Francis, while the original background score was created by Jakes Bejoy.
 The songs "Neehaaram" and "Athmavil, Doorangal" were composed by William Francis.

 Reception

 Vignesh Madhu, critic of Cinema Express, wrote that "Watching Enthada Saji feels like attending a prayer session as the makers indulge in plenty of preachiness, told mostly through Bible verses," and gave it 2.25 stars out of 5.
 Sanjith Sidhardhan, critic of OTTPlay, gave it 3 out of 5 and stated that "Enthada Saji is simple and pleasing, elevated by some warm moments and delightful performances of its cast".
 Mathrubhumi gave it a mixed review.

 Release

 Theatrical

 The film was released in theatres on 7 April 2023.